Sambhavna Seth

-Sambhavna Seth (born 12 December 1980) is an Indian actor, model, dancer, and vlogger.
+Sambhavna Seth is an Indian actor, model, dancer, and vlogger.
 She is best known for her Performance in Bhojpuri item Songs.
 She has also participated in various reality shows like Bigg Boss 2, Raaz Pichhle Janam Ka, Dil Jeetegi Desi Girl, Fear Factor: Khatron Ke Khiladi 4, Welcome – Baazi Mehmaan Nawazi Ki, Bigg Boss Halla Bol.
 She has also been a part of several Hindi TV serial such as Razia Sultan, Gudiya Hamari Sabhi Pe Bhari.
 She also participated in Colors TV reality show Dancing Queen and emerged as the winner.

 Early life and education

+Sambhavna Seth was born in 1980.
 Seth completed her graduation Studies from Maitreyi College.
 Then she started working as a model after completing her graduation in Delhi.

 Career

 Seth started her career as a dancer in various item songs.
 She appeared in many item songs in Bhojpuri films such as Roop rang ki nagri, Lenga mein virus, Nashe Nashe uthatha, Jung, and Kamar jab lachkela.

 She has also played a small role in Hindi film like kids no 1, 36 China Town.
 She then appeared in Paagalpan.
 Then she performed in various item songs including Aak kal tere mere pyar ke charche, and Boliyan.

 In 2008, she took part in the reality TV show Bigg Boss which aired on Colors channel.
 While on the show, she became famous for her arguments and a kiss with Raja Chaudhary.

 After Bigg Boss, she has participated in other Reality show such as Raaz Pichhle Janam Ka, Dil Jeetegi Desi Girl, and Welcome – Baazi Mehmaan Nawazi Ki.

 In 2009, She also participated in Colors TV reality show Dancing Queen and emerged as the winner.

 In 2011, she participated in the stunt-based reality TV show Fear Factor: Khatron Ke Khiladi 4, where she finished at 13th place.

 She later entered Bigg Boss Halla Bol as a contestant.
 The show was hosted by the Farah Khan.

 In 2019, she debuted into web series with ALT Balaji first Bhojpuri drama Hero Vardiwala.